This game has a prerelease article

 - olympia_shipyard ("Olympia Shipyard")

-The name (and contents) of this list gives a hint that these maps may be from an older, scrapped Doom 4 campaign.
+The name (and contents) of this list gives a hint that these maps belong to the older, scrapped Doom 4 campaign.

 - veranda ("Veranda - Intro")